kayue/KayueEssenceBundle/README.md

 ## Configuration

 No configuration is required.
-However you should change the cache driver to `apc` if your browser support it.
+However you should change the cache driver to `apc` if your server support it.
 Default cache driver is `array`

 ```yaml
 kayue_essence: